MfgLabs/precepte/documentation/main.md

 # Précepte

-TODO: introduce Précepte and it's use cases
+Précepte is a pure functional library that provides context and insight on your code execution.

+It can be used to have [contextualized logs](#contextualized-logs), [collect high quality metrics](#monitoring-with-influxdb-and-grafana), [generate a graph representing you program execution](#graph-it), etc.

+A Précepte is basically just free monad and a state monad.

 ## Prerequisites

 Using Précepte is not different from using a `Future` or any other monadic data type.
-You should understand the concepts of `Monad`, `Functor` and `Applicative`, and be familiar with Scalaz.
+You should understand the concepts of `Monad`, `Functor` and `Applicative`, and be familiar with [Scalaz](https://github.com/scalaz/scalaz) or [Cats](https://github.com/non/cats).
+All the examples below are using scalaz, but precepte is also fully compatible with Cats

 ## From Future to Précepte